marbl/MetagenomeScope/FEATURES_TODO.md

     at a time, while allowing the user to switch between components within the interface (maybe by giving each node/edge a "component" attribute?).
 This could be pretty cool.
+    * Another cool feature to consider: for the current component, display its total number of contigs, their total length in bp, and (to make this really cool) the overall size of the entire graph, and the percentage of that that is taken up by the currently-being-viewed connected component.
+    * Also, we should probably add in a mode to visualize all (or at least some user-specified permutation) of the connected components at once.
+      Although that could be pretty slow for large graphs, if the user wants to check multiple components at once for certain patterns/etc. then it could make sense.

 * In collate\_clusters.py:
   Provide user with time estimate, instead of using dot -v?
 We can base this off number of nodes/edges, etc.